openedx/edx-platform/docs/decisions/0019-oep-58-atlas-translations-design.rst

   the new `openedx-translations Transifex project`_
 - Utilize `openedx-atlas`_ to pull translations for development/deployment.

-If you're new to the `Translation Management update OEP-58`_ proposal, please review it in addition to the
-`Approach Memo and Technical Discovery - Translations Infrastructure Implementation`_ document before continuing.
+If you're new to the `OEP-58`_ proposal, please review the `OEP-58 Specifications`_ in addition to the Key Metrics and Expected Results section in the `Approach Memo and Technical Discovery - Translations Infrastructure Implementation`_ document before continuing.